jwstegemann/fritz2-docs/ComponentLibrary.md

 ---
 # Components library

-{% include important.html content="This is just a preview release of our components in order to gain feedback from real world projects.
-We encourage our users to try it out and give us feedback, but keep in mind that the API is not final yet and therefore might change in future releases." %}
+This is just a preview release of our components in order to gain feedback from real world projects.
+We encourage our users to try it out and give us feedback, but keep in mind that the API is not final yet and therefore might change in future releases.

 Beginning with the [release 0.8](https://github.com/jwstegemann/fritz2/releases/tag/untagged-950f0551d012cc3256f3) fritz2 offers its own components library that covers basic components for creating modern HTML based user interfaces.